 Small but perfectly formed waterfalls or spectacular mountain scenery with huge rock walls and climbers testing their skill on recognised routes or creating their own line up the sheer faces.
 Idyllic little coastal coves where small boats are often moored, their owners hoping for the salmon of a lifetime to take their bait.

-Passing through small towns like Squamish which is squeezed between the ocean and the mountains, it almost seemed a shame not to be able to stop here as well.
-It appeared to be a great little town and a great place to experience all that both environments have to offer.
+Passing through small towns like Squamish that are squeezed between the ocean and the mountains, it seemed a shame not to stop there as well.
+It appeared a great little town and a great place to experience all that both environments have to offer.

-There was plenty more just crying out for a lens to be pointed at, logger boats herding the lumber in small inlets or the powerful, tumbling white-water of fast flowing rivers.
+There was plenty needed the attention of my lens, logger boats herding the lumber in small inlets or the powerful, tumbling, white-water rivers.
 At one point we crossed a bridge and all that we could see was the edge of an obvious huge drop of a cascade.

-It is a trip filled with jaw-dropping scenery and the added excitement of bald eagles soaring high overhead or even the possibility of seeing a bear.
+It is a trip filled with jaw-dropping scenery and the added excitement of bald eagles soaring high overhead or even possibly seeing a bear.

-Taking photographs from a moving train provides its own special challenges, ensuring a sharp image can be difficult and usually requires a fast shutter speed to capture the subject.
-The train driver helps whenever possible, the train is slowed at most of the major highlights and the passengers are warned which side to aim their cameras at.
+Taking photographs from a moving train provides its own special challenges, ensuring a sharp image is difficult and usually requires a fast shutter speed to capture the subject.
+The train driver helps when possible, the train slows at most of the major highlights and warnings are provided for which side to aim the camera at.

-The route is lined with trees on both sides along much of its length and this provides another challenge.
-Getting a picture of just the subject can be difficult; most images seem to have branches or trees obstructing the spectacular views.
+Tress line the route on both sides along much of its length and this provides another challenge.
+Getting a picture of the subject is a further challenge; most images seem to have branches or trees obstructing the spectacular views.
 Timing is important and having the camera poised and ready is the best way to get a cool image.

-On this journey though the train is as photogenic as the scenery and including it in many pictures as possible is equally as important.
-It is quite striking in the blue and gold livery though some lament the loss of individuality that the old décor used to provide.
+On this journey though the train is as photogenic as the scenery, and including it in many pictures as possible is as important.
+It is quite striking in the blue and gold livery though some lament the loss of individuality that the old decor used to offer.

-Arriving in Whistler which was to be the next great adventure on my trip was exciting and more of that later.
-However this is one journey which really is as special as the destination.
+Arriving in Whistler which was the next great adventure on my trip was exciting and more of that later.
+However this is one journey which is as special as the destination.

-Just a few days later I was making the return trip to Vancouver and the romance of the rails must have had an influence on me.
-I was seated next to a lovely young lady from Brazil called Nara and spent much of the journey chatting with her.
+Just a few days later I was making the return trip to Vancouver, and the romance of rail travel must have influenced me.
+Seated next to a lovely young woman from Brazil called Nara, I spent most of the journey chatting with her.
 She was in the city studying English and we got on so well, we hooked up in Vancouver too, with me acting as her personal tutor.
-Her teacher may not be so pleased with the results however.
+Her proper teacher probably isn’t too pleased with the results however.

-Rail travel really is as romantic as it is perceived to be and this journey between two of Canada’s great destinations has piqued my appetite for further rail adventures.
+Rail travel really is as romantic as perceived, and this journey between two of Canada’s great destinations has piqued my appetite for further rail adventures.